 P2P Process in Action: A Practical Example

 Imagine a medium-sized manufacturing firm, XYZ, that needs 500 tons of steel for production.
-Here’s how the P2P process unfolds:
+Here’s how the P2P process steps work:

 1. Purchase Requisition: An employee creates a PR for 500 tons of steel, specifying grade, quantity, and delivery date.